neverfap-deluxe/nfd-api/content/content_articles/DONE--AOA--C--the-importance-of-meditation-and-nofap.md

 Not to mention, most porn addicts have a hard time sticking to a routine of meditation, which is entirely necessary in order for it to be successful.

-Which is why the other 99% of this website exists, to help you understand why it's absolutely vital.
+Which is why the other 99% of what's contained in NeverFap Deluxe exists, to help you understand why it's absolutely vital.

 {{< hr2 "Why meditation?" >}}